Training Courses

 Archery GB Course

-Saturday 30th - Sunday 31st May 2026
+Saturday 31st October - Sunday 1st November 2026

 This is a two day course which is designed for people with little or no prior experience of Archery.
 Candidates must be at least 17 years old by the start of the course.